qcgiitr/hackathon2022/README.md

 # Qiskit Fall Fest 2022 - IIT Roorkee

 ## Welcome
 This is the Qiskit Fall Fest event for IIT Roorkee, "Dead & Alive".
 We're so excited to have you all here.
 This event is being hosted by the Quantum Computing Group (QCG), IIT Roorkee.
+Join the [Discord]((https://discord.gg/tu6hAYwP7s) for speedy updates!

 The [Qiskit Fall Fest](https://medium.com/qiskit/introducing-the-qiskit-fall-fest-feb8456b557) is a collection of quantum computing events on college campuses around the world.
 Every Fall Fest event is organized and run by the students on each campus, with support from the entire IBM Quantum team.
 Students work alongside IBM throughout the month of September to design and plan their event, which are then run in October-November.
 The events vary from technical hackathons to beginner-friendly challenges, all with the goal of helping to grow the local community’s skill set.